Residencies

 Rome

-Students experience the art and architecture testifying the city’s development as kingdom, republic, and empire of the Ancient Western world, as well as its subsequent role as the center of religious power through the Vatican Museum collections.
+Students experience the art and architecture testifying to the city’s development as a kingdom, a republic, and the most extensive empire of the Ancient Western world, as well as its subsequent role as the center of religious Christian power.
+At the same time, Rome is experienced as a multi-layered topological node where history is integrated into every aspect of everyday life and contemporary art coexists with the ancient vestiges of the ‘Eternal City.’

 Picturesque Spannocchia Castle, Tuscany